ZEISS-PiWeb/PiWeb-Api/_pages/023-catalogues.md

 {% include exampleFieldset.html %}

-### Delete Catalogues (DELETE)
+### Delete Catalogs (DELETE)

-There are two different options for deleting catalogues:
+There are two different options for deleting catalogs:

-* Delete all catalogues or
+* delete all catalogs or
-* Delete one or more certain catalogues identified by their uuid
+* delete one or more certain catalogs identified by their uuid.

-The following examples illustrate these options.
+The following examples demonstrates these options.

-{% assign exampleCaption="Delete all catalogues and their entries" %}
+{% assign exampleCaption="Delete all catalogs and their entries" %}

 {% capture jsonrequest %}
 {% highlight http %}